Dictionary

 - When reading user input with

-variable. - This ensures your program can handle virtually any sequence of characters that does not contain whitespaces the user might enter, regardless of whether the input matches the expected format.
+std::cin, always store the input in astd::stringvariable. - This ensures your program can handle virtually any sequence of characters that does not contain whitespaces the user might enter, regardless of whether the input matches the expected format.

 Example: